Blazer1009/my-ticket-bedrock/README.md

 # my-ticket-bedrock
 This will replace the light_block_0 texture with a ticket texture, use an anvil to change its name to a ticket!
-For Java, it's in here in snapshot form too!
 Update: Development has began again for Bedrock and moved here to github!
-Download here: https://github.com/Blazer1009/my-ticket-bedrock/releases/tag/1.26.3
+(Last Time I will say this) Download here: N/A